indica-mcf/Indica/doc/original.rst

 	* **Toroidal rotation**: CXRS, ...
 	* **Impurity concentration and effective charge (passive spectroscopy)**: KT7/3, KX1, KS6, CXRS, KS3, ...

-	*For all diagnostics, the reading steps are similar, with slight differences if measurements are LOS-integrals or local:*
+	*For all diagnostics, the reading steps are similar, with slight differences if measurements are LOS-integrals or local, if the time resolution is higher or lower than the desired one (step 1.):*

 	* LOS-integrals (SXR, Bolometry, passive spectroscopy, ...):